pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       retrieved or just the next level in the hiearchy.

     Options:
       -d, --deepinheritance     Return complete subclass hierarchy for this class if set.
 Otherwise retrieve only the next hierarchy level.
       -l, --localonly           Show only local properties of the class.
-      --includequalifiers / --no_includequalifiers
-                                      Include qualifiers in the result.
-Default is to include qualifiers
+      --no-qualifiers           Do not include qualifiers in the response.The default behavior is to includequalifiers in the returned class.
       -c, --includeclassorigin  Include classorigin in the result.
       -o, --names_only          Show only local properties of the class.
       -s, --sort                Sort into alphabetical order by classname.
       -n, --namespace <name>    Namespace to use for this operation.
-If defined that namespace overrides the general
+If defined that namespace overrides the general options
-                                      options namespace
+                                namespace
       -S, --summary             Return only summary of objects (count).
       -h, --help                Show this message and exit.

 .. _`pywbemcli class find --help`: